-Digging a trench for sprinklers or for an irrigation system is no easy feat — at least, not with a shovel!
+Digging a trench for an irrigation system or sprinklers is no easy feat — at least, not with a shovel!
 However, a Power Planter auger can make that task much faster and easier.
 If you’d like to do the job yourself, consider an auger, which can help you get the job done without needing to rent expensive trenching equipment or hiring a professional.
 We’ll show you how.

 Digging an Irrigation Trench: What You Need to Know

 Most trenching for a sprinkler system needs to only be 8-12 inches deep.
 If you live in a climate where the ground freezes, then it must be a maximum of 18 inches.
 It’s a job that can be costly if you hire a professional, so it’s one task that you may want to DIY.

 With an auger as your sprinkler trench digger, the job is simple.
 Once you have the plan laid out for the irrigation system, you’ll need to dig a pilot hole where the piping for the water lines begins.
 Make sure that this small portion of the trench is long and wide enough to fit the length of your auger and the drill to which it is attached.
 From there, you need only drill horizontally using an auger in the correct diameter to fit the size of the plumbing you are using.